esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 visibility: visible
 ---
 ```
-The only important fields at this point are `category`, `title`, `thumbnail`, and `visibility`.
+The `category` field should match one of the categories defined in the `config.json` file (`"categoryOrder"` field), which is located in the content's repo root directory; see, *e.g.*, [here](https://github.com/esciencecenter-digital-skills/NEBULA-content-template/blob/main/config.json).
+These categories are essentially sections that group together modules within specific thematic areas.

-The `category` field should be one of the categories defined in the `config.json` file which is located in the root directory.
-These are literally `sections` that group together modules within certain categories.
+The `id` field is used to determine the position of the current module within the specified `category`.

 The `title` field should be the title of the module; it will be shown on the main overview page.

 The `thumbnail` field should be the name of the thumbnail image, which should be placed in the `/modules/my-new-module/media` directory.
 This image shows up on the index page.
 You can add your own image to `/modules/my-new-module/media` and replace `thumbnail: "nlesc-dummy.png"` by `thumbnail: "my-module-thumbnail-image.png"`.

-The `visibility` field should be `visible` if you want to make this specific module visible in the final lesson rendering.
+The `visibility` field should be set to `visible` if you want to make this specific module visible in the final lesson rendering.
+Otherwise, set it to, *e.g.*, `not visible`.

-Finally, the `id`, `author`, `trl` (technical readiness level) and `abstract` properties are currently not used, but they are still here for legacy reasons.
+Finally, the `author`, `trl` (technical readiness level) and `abstract` fields do not influence the final module rendering, but they can be very useful for internal control and for developers.

 ## The `info.md` file
 This file defines the learning objectives of your module and is generally the first chapter to appear on the main module's overview page.
 An example `info.md` file is shown below: